4) The sharing of resources

 within the experience of trust:

-happen in life that are upsetting and difficult, there is the
+things can happen in life that are upsetting and difficult, there is the

 continuing sense that these things are purposeful, and that in some